riezebosch/Unmockable/README.md

 ## Feature slim

 All mocks are strict, each invocation requires explicit setup, and there are no wild card argument matchers.
-Probably we need added some argument matcher for reference types in the feature because matching currently relies on the hash code of the value of the arguments.
+Probably we need some argument matcher for reference types in the future because matching currently relies on the hash code of the value of the arguments.

+## Different

+What makes this framework different from [Microsoft Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes) or [Smocks](https://www.nuget.org/packages/Smocks/) is that it only uses C# language constructs.
+There is no runtime rewriting or reflection/emit under the hood.
+Of course, this impacts the way you wrap and use your dependency, but please, don't let us clean up someone else's dirt.

 ## Usage